Pritchard

 SOURCE INFORMATION: National Archives and Records Administration.
 World War I Selective Service System Draft Registration Cards, 1917-1918.
 Washington, D.C.
 Registration Location: Washtenaw County, Michigan; Roll: 1682904; Draft Board: 0.

 In December of 1914, Will and Nelle auctioned off six horses, 12 cows, 18 hogs, 30 Shropshire ewes and various farm implements, and moved to Chelsea, Michigan.
 They started a farm on land that is today the Chrysler Proving Grounds of Chelsea (there's still a Pritchard Street on the grounds, named after the farm).
 In addition to the farm, William was extremely active in the community, like his father.
-A natural talker (hence, a politician), he became a member of the Red School Board, the Chelsea Farm Bureau and the U.S. Agricultural Stabilization and Conservation Board of Washtenaw County.
-He also had served as township highway commissioner.
-The Pritchards were also prominent members of the Methodist Church.
-Will also became a justice of the peace in 1948.
+A natural talker and administrator (hence, a politician), he became a member of the Red School Board, the Chelsea Farm Bureau and the U.S. Agricultural Stabilization and Conservation Board of Washtenaw County.
+He also had served as township highway commissioner, worked on the Farm Loan Association, the PMA committee, the FHA committee, and was a prominent member of the Methodist Church.
+Will even became a justice of the peace in 1948.

 Personal Information